TurboFreeze/wire-protocol-chat/README.md

 ## USAGE

 Whether logged in or not, the user in the client window can enter 0 to exit the program.
-The user can enter 3 to list all users stored by the server (with an optional wildcard for matching desired usernames).
+The user can enter 3 to list all users stored by the server.
+Listing users takes an optional wildcard, such that only usernames containing the wildcard as a subsequence are returned.

 ### Not Logged In